Chew/TARDIS-Docs/docs/room-gallery.md

 ## Bedroom

-A nice comfy room to sleep on!
+A nice comfy room to sleep in!

 ![Bedroom](/images/rooms/bedroom.jpg)

 ## Bird Cage

-A room full of bird cages, and used to store [parrot mobs](farming).
+A room with a bird cage, used to store [parrot mobs](farming).

 ![Bird Cage](/images/rooms/bird-cage.png)

 ## Chemistry Lab

-A room full of chemistry equipment.
+A room stocked with chemistry equipment.
 Learn more on the [chemistry pages](chemistry-lab).

 ![Chemistry Lab](/images/rooms/chemistry-lab.png)